AlaSQL/alasql/README.md

 Supported SQL statements
 ==
-* SELECT FROM JOIN ON WHERE GROUP BY HAVING ORDER BY LIMIT
+* SELECT conditions FROM tableid1 JOIN tableid2 ON oncond WHERE cond GROUP BY v1,v2 HAVING cond ORDER BY a,b, LIMIT number
 * INSERT INTO table \[ (field1, field2) \] VALUES (value1, value2)
-* UPDATE table SET field = value1, field = value2 WHERE condition
+* UPDATE table SET field = value1, field = value2 WHERE condition (Not realized yet)
-* DELETE FROM table WHERE condition
+* DELETE FROM table WHERE condition (Not realized yet)
 * CREATE TABLE \[IF NOT EXIST\] table
 * DROP TABLE \[IF EXIST\] table
 * ALTER TABLE table1 RENAME TO table2